Schweitzer Mountain: The McCaw Era

 In addition to the Trapper's Creek and GreyHawk neighborhoods, Schweitzer was also looking in 2008 for outside developers to build up to five new condominium buildings in Schweitzer village with up to 50 units each, similar to the White Pine Lodge.
 The parcels were put on the market with Schweitzer Land & Timber Company, only to be removed a few months later.

 In late 2009, the resort began construction on Mountainside at Schweitzer—a re-envisioned Trapper's Creek.
 Three fractional ownership LEED-certified homes and one LEED-certified full ownership home were completed in the spring of 2009.
 Special attention has been paid to the environment, with local building materials, geothermal heating, and an architectural style that evokes northern Idaho.
 It is unclear whether all new homes in Mountainside at Schweitzer will be LEED-certified.
 Thirty lots remain to be developed.

 While capital expenditure projects at Schweitzer during winter 2009-2011 were largely subdued infrastructure and customer service improvements (including a new website and mobile presence, a renewed commitment to customer service, and a new family-centric lodging program dubbed "The Schweitzer Difference"), the summer of 2012 was marked by more significant and visible development.
 The exterior of the Mill Building, one of the oldest buildings remaining in Schweitzer Village, was extensively remodeled and repainted.
 On the inside, the Ski & Ride Center was revamped, featuring a more logical flow from registration to rentals and lessons.
 Gourmandie was expanded with new space and artisanal food options.
 The Great Escape Quad received a new electrical system, increasing its reliability and efficiency.
 Finally, the Musical Chairs double was extensively rebuilt, with a new drive, new paint, and new chairs featuring restraining bars.

 In early 2013, discussion turned to an expansion of the White Pine Lodge with twenty new units on the south side of the building, near the current main parking lot.
 Sales of those additional units began in 2013, with three sold in the first month on the market, but additional sales lagged and the project was shelved.

 The Alterra Era

 In June 2023, Alterra Mountain Company announced it had entered an agreement to purchase Schweitzer.
-The change in ownership followed a rebrand and the addition of Schwitzer to Ikon Pass, a multi-resort ski pass.
+The change in ownership followed a rebrand and the addition of Schweitzer to Ikon Pass, a multi-resort ski pass.
 The acquisition generated a mixed local reaction.
 In an interview, Schweitzer President and CEO Tom Chasse stated the reception was "a little bit of both," noting that while some passholders were "stoked" for the unlimited Ikon Pass access, others were "concerned about overcrowding."